 A more targeted approach to the medical therapy of primary hyperparathyroidism is to interfere specifically with the production of parathyroid hormone.
 A new class of agents that alters the function of the plasma membrane cellular calcium sensing receptor exemplifies this concept.
 By binding to a site different from the calcium binding site per se, these agents increase the affinity of the receptor for extracellular calcium.
 These calcimimetics.would be expected to increase the signal generated by the calcium-calcium receptor complex and lead to an increase in intraceullar calcium.
-An increase in the intracellular calcium, should inhibit the synthesis and secretion of parathyroid hormone from the parathyroid cell.
-The phenylalkylamine (\underline{R})- \underline{N} -(3-methoxy-alpha-phenylethyl)-3-(2-chlorophenyl)-1- propylamine

-[R-568], was the first such calcimimetic compounds to be tested clinically (251).
+An increase in the intracellular calcium should inhibit the synthesis and secretion of parathyroid hormone from the parathyroid cell.
+The phenylalkylamine ( $\underline{\mathbb{R}}$ )- $\underline{\mathbb{N}}$ -(3-methoxy-alpha-phenylethyl)-3-(2-chlorophenyl)-1-propylamine [ $\mathbb{R}$ -568], was the first such calcimimetic compounds to be tested clinically (251).
 In a pilot study by Silverberg et al., it was shown to reduce serum calcium concentration and parathyroid hormone in a dose-related fashion among postmenopausal women with primary hyperparathyroidism (252).
 A more potent calcimimetic, cinacalcet hydrochloride has replaced R-568 and has been the subject of a more extensive series of human studies.
-Cinacalcet hydrochloride has been approved by the FDA in the management of the hyperparathyroidism associated with renal failure and parathyroid cancer (253).
-It has been approved for use in primary hyperparathyroidism only in Switzerland, so far.
-Even though the drug is not generally available for primary hyperparathyroidism, the data are promising.
-Shoback et al. (254) studied cinacalcet hydrochloride in 22 patients with primary hyperparathyroidism.
-In this dose-ranging study, patients were given placebo or drug in amounts of 30, 40, or 50 mg twice daily for 15 days.
+Cinacalcet hydrochloride has been approved by the FDA in the management of the hyperparathyroidism associated with renal failure and parathyroid cancer (253) with mounting evidence for its utility in primary hyperparathyroidism (254).
+In fact, it has been approved for use in primary hyperparathyroidism in Europe and, more recently, in the United States.
+Shoback et al. (255) studied cinacalcet hydrochloride in 22 patients with primary hyperparathyroidism.
+In this doseranging study, patients were given placebo or drug in amounts of 30, 40, or 50 mg twice daily for 15 days.
 In all dose groups, except placebo, cinacalcet hydrochloride was associated with a normalization of the serum calcium after the second dose and remained normal values for the entire 2-week period.
 Maximal reductions in parathyroid hormone, over 50%, occurred 2-4 hours after dosing.
 There were no significant changes in urinary calcium excretion.
-Peacock et al. have followed this pilot study with a longer trial in which subjects were treated for 3 years (255).
+Peacock et al. have followed this pilot study with a longer trial in which subjects were treated for 3 years (256).
 Most patients treated with cinacalcet hydrochloride achieved the primary endpoint, namely normocalcemia (Figure 4).
 The serum calcium remained normal for the entire duration of the study.
-This experience has now been extended to 5 years, again with maintenance of normal calcium levels throughout (256).
+This experience has now been extended to 5 years, again with maintenance of normal calcium levels throughout (257).
+Cinacalcet has been shown to be effective in primary hyperparathyroidism across a spectrum of severity (258) as well as in intractable disease (259).